 A lot of people go hungry in fragile states.
-Powerless governments, poor infrastructure and civil wars cause or exacerbate hunger or increase its severity, as well as making Welthungerhilfe’s work on the ground more difficult.
+Powerless governments, poor infrastructure, and civil wars cause or exacerbate hunger or increase its severity, as well as making Welthungerhilfe’s (WHH) work on the ground more difficult.
 However, these are precisely the areas where this work matters most.

-Although projects are complicated and often dangerous undertakings under these circumstances, non-governmental organisations are particularly well-suited to carrying them out.
+Although projects are complicated and often dangerous undertakings under these circumstances, non-governmental organizations are particularly well-suited to carry them out.
 They are independent, neutral, and often highly respected with proven networks.
-Welthungerhilfe takes on this responsibility, carefully analysing the specific conditions facing each project in a fragile state, and deploying trained and experienced staff.
-It consults intended beneficiaries on-site about activities in the field, while trying to both reduce dependency and to support systems that break the poverty cycle.
+WHH takes on this responsibility, carefully analyzing the specific conditions facing each project in a fragile state, and deploying trained and experienced staff.
+It consults intended beneficiaries on-site about activities in the field while trying to both reduce dependency and support systems that break the poverty cycle.

 This is how Welthungerhilfe works in various emergency situations

-Welthungerhilfe also promotes local approaches to self-help and helps people who have previously gone unheard to make their demands and campaign for their rights, under the strict proviso of non-violence.
-The “National Solidarity Programme” in Afghanistan is one such example: village communities work with guidance from civil-society organisations to independently determine the most important development projects, and then implement them with expert support.
+WHH also promotes local approaches to assing people who have previously gone unheard to make their demands and campaign for their rights, under the strict proviso of non-violence.
+The 'National Solidarity Program' in Afghanistan is one such example: village communities work with guidance from civil-society organizations to independently determine the most important development projects, and then implement them with expert support.
 Outside support of this kind can reinforce the responsibility and significance of local actors.

-Welthungerhilfe’s staff have to utilise a lot of specialist knowledge, empathy, creativity and patience to make such collaborations work.
-If all goes well, such projects not only combat hunger and its immediate causes, but also help to build functioning structures in fragile states.
+WHH’s staff have to utilize a lot of specialist knowledge, empathy, creativity, and patience to make such collaborations work.
+If all goes well, such projects not only combat hunger and its immediate causes but also help to build functioning structures in fragile states.